While this section provides an overview how Controls work please see the Javadoc, which provides extensive information and examples.

 }

-We could provide the markup for the employee.htm template as shown below, using a template engine such as Velocity:
+We could provide the markup for the employee.htm template as shown below,

 ${form.startTag()}